-3.5.7 Replacing the CMOS Battery on the Server Board
+5.6 Replacing the CMOS Battery

 The lithium battery on the server board powers the real-time clock (RTC) for up to 10 years in the absence of power.
-When the battery starts to weaken, it loses voltage, and the server settings (for example, the date and time) stored in CMOS RAM (Random Access Memory) in the RTC may be wrong.
-Contact your Intel sales support representative or dealer for a list of approved devices.
+When the battery starts to weaken, it loses voltage, and the server settings (for example, the date and time) stored in CMOS RAM in the RTC may be lost or corrupted.

+Contact your Intel sales support representative or dealer for a list of approved replacement batteries.